Classes with a picture icon have images on the class detail page

 We will break down each step of the finishing process from blocking to weaving in ends to flawless seaming and teach you how to rise above the drudgery of finishing to make the process just as much fun as the stitching.
-Imagine your satisfaction when you stand back and look at the flawless finishing that makes your project look like it was made by the hands of a pro!
+With simple steps, your project look like it was made by the hands of a pro!